top of page

 —John Lane, author of The Father Box

-A lifelong Southerner, Barbara Presnell studied writing and literature at the University of North Carolina at Greensboro and the University of Kentucky and, after years of teaching both, she is Senior Lecturer Emeritus at the University of North Carolina at Charlotte.
+A lifelong Southerner, Barbara Presnell studied writing and literature at the University of North Carolina at Greensboro and the University of Kentucky and, after years of teaching both, she is Senior Lecturer Emerita at the University of North Carolina at Charlotte.
 She is drawn to stories of the ordinary becoming the extraordinary, the unknown and unimportant becoming the hero, women, men, and children--all of us--doing our best to make meaning in a complicated, difficult, beautiful world.
 She lives in Lexington, North Carolina, with her husband, Bill Keesler, and rescue dog, Colby.
 Her adult son and his family live nearby, and her two hilarious grandsons share her loves of building, making, exploring, and reading.

 Upcoming Events